 Formation in the Society of Jesus is much more than a mere professional training.
 It involves personal and spiritual growth in the body of the Society.
 The Jesuit Constitutions describe three probations that are undertaken before taking final vows:

 - The first probation is the so-called ‘candidature’ before entering the novitiate and takes place at the beginning.
 Here the motivation and determination of the candidate to live with and in the Society of Jesus are to be proved.

 - The third probation is therefore known as the ‘tertianship’.
 It is usually made after the end of the Jesuit’s academic formation and following some years of apostolic experience.
 Saint Ignatius called it a ‘school of the heart’.
 It is a time in which the tertian deepens his own commitment to the Society and its Lord, Jesus, as he prepares himself for his final vows.

-The European Tertianship in Dublin lasts a little more than eight months, usually from September to May.
-Twelve Jesuits annually spend a year as Tertians – most from European provinces, with some Jesuits joining them from further afield.
+The European Tertianship in Dublin lasts a little more than eight months, from September to May.
+The group consists of twelve Jesuits – mostly from European provinces, with some Jesuits joining them from further afield.
 Under the patronage of the President of the Conference of European Provincials (CEP), this Tertianship attempts to provide a particular experience of the Society in Europe as a faith community for corporate mission.
 But the means to this end are the same in all tertianships of the Society of Jesus: